 50 Cent BiographyWith his album Get Rich or Die Trying, gangsta rap star 50 Cent debuted at the top of the charts.
 It was the highest selling first album on a major label in recorded history.
 Get Rich or Die Trying (Buy Album) sold an astounding 872,000 copies in the first four days following its release.
 It outsold Snoop Dogg's album, "Doggystyle," which sold 803,000 copies during its first week in 1993.
-Fifty Cent was recently signed to Universal Music Group's Shady/Interscope Records, which is owned by Vivendi Universal and run by Eminem, who along with Dr. Dre, took the young Curtis Jackson under his wing.
+Fifty Cent had recently signed to Universal Music Group's Shady/Interscope Records, which was owned by Vivendi Universal and run by Eminem, who along with Dr. Dre, took the young Curtis Jackson under his wing.

 With his mother passing away when he just eight years old and his father bolting shortly thereafter, it's no wonder that relationships outside the family grew to mean so much to 50 Cent.
 What often appears as a feuding, hostile nature might be better understood as human reactions to what he views as betrayal and disloyalty.

 "Every record he's selling is based on me being on his record with him." ~ 50 Cent on The Game